bchadfield/csw-website/help/publishing-to-twitter.markdown

 permalink: "integrations/publishing-to-twitter.html"
 ---

-Only admins and editors are able to publish to integrated Twitter accounts.
+Only admins are able to publish to integrated Twitter accounts.

 Only content in the Ready and Live stages can be published to Twitter.